cicirello/generate-sitemap/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/cicirello/generate-sitemap)

+This action generates a sitemap for a website hosted on GitHub Pages, and has the following features:
+* Support for both xml and txt sitemaps (you choose using one of the action's inputs).
+* When generating an xml sitemap, it uses the last commit date of each file to generate the `<lastmod>` tag in the sitemap entry.
+* Supports URLs for html and pdf files in the sitemap, and has inputs to control the included file types (defaults include both html and pdf files in the sitemap).
+* Checks content of html files for `<meta name="robots" content="noindex">` directives, excluding any that do from the sitemap.
+* Parses a robots.txt, if present at the root of the website, excluding any URLs from the sitemap that match `Disallow:` rules for `User-agent: *`.
-This action generates a sitemap for a website hosted on GitHub Pages.
-It supports both xml and txt sitemaps.
-When generating an xml sitemap, it uses the last commit date of each file to generate the `<lastmod>` tag in the sitemap entry.
-It can include html as well as pdf files in the sitemap, and has inputs to control the included file types (defaults include both html and pdf files in the sitemap).
-It skips over html files that contain `<meta name="robots" content="noindex">`.
-It otherwise does not currently attempt to respect a robots.txt file.
-The sitemap entries are sorted in a consistent order.
-The URLs are first sorted by depth in the directory structure (i.e., pages at the website root appear first, etc), and then pages at the same depth are sorted alphabetically.
+* Sorts the sitemap entries in a consistent order, such that the URLs are first sorted by depth in the directory structure (i.e., pages at the website root appear first, etc), and then pages at the same depth are sorted alphabetically.

-It is designed to be used in combination with other GitHub Actions.
+The generate-sitemap GitHub action is designed to be used in combination with other GitHub Actions.
 For example, it does not commit and push the generated sitemap.
 See the [Examples](#examples) for examples of combining with other actions in your workflow.

 ## Requirements